 - Observing another individual's nudity or sexual activity or allowing another to observe consensual sexual activity without the knowledge and consent of all parties involved, or disrobing of another without permission; - b.
-Non-consensual streaming of images, photography, video or audio recording of sexual activity or nudity, or distribution of such without the knowledge and consent of all parties involved (including manipulated or AI generated images of an individual); - c.
+Non-consensual streaming of images, photography, video or audio recording of sexual activity or nudity, or distribution of such without the knowledge and consent of all parties involved; - c.
 Prostituting another individual or aiding in or facilitating the sexual assault of another; - d.
 Knowingly exposing another individual to a sexually transmitted disease or virus without their knowledge; and - e.
 Inducing incapacitation for the purpose of making another person vulnerable to nonconsensual sexual activity